 - Like many giant dogs, Great Danes are short-lived.

-- Everything costs more when you have a big dog — collars, veterinary care, heartworm preventive, food.
-In addition, you'll need both a crate and a vehicle that are large enough to hold your Great Dane without crumpling him into a pretzel.
+- Everything costs more when you have a big dog--collars, veterinary care, heartworm preventive, and food.
+In addition, you'll need both a crate and a vehicle that are large enough to hold your Great Dane without crumpling them into a pretzel.
 And let's face it, you'll scoop up a lot of poop.

 - It takes a while for the bones and joints of large dogs such as Great Danes to stop growing and become stable.
-Don't allow your Great Dane puppy to jump, and don't take him jogging until he's at least 18 months old; this will reduce stress on the growing bones and joints.
+Don't allow your Great Dane puppy to jump, and don't take them jogging until they're at least 18 months old; this will reduce stress on the growing bones and joints.

 - The Dane's special giant-breed dietary requirements have to be followed, or else orthopedic issues can develop.

 - Great Danes aren't particularly suited to apartments or small houses, simply because they're so big.
-They're not jumpers, fortunately, so a six-foot fence will contain them.
+They're not jumpers, fortunately, so a six-foot fence should contain them.

 Drawings of dogs who look like Great Danes have been found on Egyptian artifacts dating back to 3000 B.C. and in Babylonian temples that were built around 2000 B.C.
 There's evidence that similar dogs originated in Tibet, with written reports of such dogs appearing in Chinese literature in 1121 B.C.